Vector bundles of non-negative curvature over cohomogeneity one manifolds: Introduction

-The combination of \Cref{THM:surjectivity of homogeneous bundles} and Part~(1) of \Cref{hop:non-negative-metrics} implies that for every \emph{complex} vector bundle $E$ over $G/H$ as in \Cref{THM:surjectivity of homogeneous bundles} there is an integer \(k\) such that \(E\times\rr^k\) carries a metric of non-negative curvature, as included in \cite{GonZib1} (the results in the previous paragraph have the corresponding implications for real bundles).
-Here we present a new result for a slightly wider class of spaces, \Cref{THM:double_stabilization_homogeneous} below, which on the one hand provides a weaker conclusion but on the other covers all \emph{real} vector bundles; for this we pass to the rational setting and use the tools we explain next.

-As in the homogeneous case, we would like to relax Carlson's hypothesis \(\rank G = \max\{\rank K_+,\rank K_-\}\) on the ranks of the groups of a cohomogeneity one space $M$ while keeping the surjectivity of the map $\K_G^0(M)\to \K^0(M)$, see \Cref{REM:carlson_not_necessary}.
-However, for cohomogeneity one spaces this is less straight-forward.
-In order to obtain further results we therefore pass to the rational setting and study the map $\K^0_G(M)\otimes\qq\to \K^0(M)\otimes\qq$.
-Roughly speaking, we do this in two steps: \begin{itemize} \item We show, via the Chern character, that its surjectivity is equivalent to the surjectivity of the Borel forgetful map in even degrees $\H_G^\even(M;\qq )\to \H^\even(M;\qq )$, see \Cref{surjectivity_of_Heven_iff_K0} and the discussion below \Cref{THM:rational_stabilization_cohomo1}.
+Going back to the complex case, and as done in the homogeneous setting, we would like to relax Carlson's hypothesis \(\rank G = \max\{\rank K_+,\rank K_-\}\) while keeping the surjectivity of $\K_G^0(M)\to \K^0(M)$, see \Cref{REM:carlson_not_necessary}.
+Unfortunately, for cohomogeneity one spaces this is a less straight-forward task.
+In order to obtain further results we therefore pass to the rational setting and study the induced map $\K^0_G(M)\otimes\qq\to \K^0(M)\otimes\qq$.
+The surjectivity of this map also has a characterization in terms of vector bundles, although in this case it is weaker than Property~(S) and one needs a double stabilization (see \Cref{rational-surjectivity-of-forgetful-map-in-Kgroups}).
+This characterization has one advantage, though: it applies not only to complex bundles but also to real ones.
+This is because the realification map $\K^0(M)\otimes\qq\to \KO^0(M)\otimes\qq$ is surjective for any closed manifold $M$ (see \Cref{prop:rational_realification_ir_surjective}).
+In this work we characterize the surjectivity of $\K^0_G(M)\otimes\qq\to \K^0(M)\otimes\qq$ for some subclasses of homogeneous and cohomogeneity one spaces.

+In the case of homogeneous spaces $G/H$ with $G,H$ connected we show that $\K^0_G(G/H)\otimes\qq\to \K^0(G/H)\otimes\qq$ is surjective if and only if $\rank G -\rank H\leq 1$, see \Cref{THM:half_equiv_formal_homogeneous}.
+This has two immediate consequences: one implication of Theorem~\ref{THM:surjectivity of homogeneous bundles} (namely, the ``only if'' direction), and the following result for the stabilization of \emph{real} vector bundles.

+\begin{main} Let $G/H$ be a closed homogeneous space, with $G,H$ compact and connected and satisfying $\rank G- \rank H\leq 1$.
+Then, for every real vector bundle \(E\) over \(G/H\) there are integers \(q>0\) and \(k\) such that the Whitney sum \(qE\oplus \rr^k\) carries a $G$-vector bundle structure and hence the product manifold \(qE\times\rr^k\) admits a metric of non-negative curvature. \end{main}